How Truly Natural Healing Actually Works

 lobbies and corridors for trash and spills as a matter of safety as

-well as appearance; the SERIOUS maintenance starts after the place
+well as appearance; the more extensive maintenance starts after the

-closes for the day.
-Not just trash pickup, cleaning, polishing and
+place closes for the day.
+Not just trash pickup, cleaning, polishing

-restoration of vulnerable surfaces like floor finish.
-If it's a very
+and restoration of vulnerable surfaces like floor finish.
+If it's a

-large (or very old) complex, there will nearly always be some areas in
+very large (or very old) complex, there will nearly always be some

-the process of being completely "gutted" and restored, rebuilt or
+rooms or areas in the process of being completely "gutted" and

 While this latter process greatly extends the usefulness (and,